 In the Seaside Rural area, the majority of the forest land is in corporate and public ownership and covers over 90% of the total land area.
-In the past the forests of the area were mostly composed of old growth Douglas Fir, but logging and forest fires have altered this considerably.
-These lands are intensively managed for timber production, a primary industry of the County.
-Recognizing this fact, the major forest lands are preserved in the Plan under a Forest Lands designation.
+In the past years the forests of the area were mostly composed of old growth Douglas Fir, but heavy logging and numerous forest fires have altered this considerably.
+These lands are intensively managed for timber production, the primary industry of the County.
+Recognizing this fact, the major forest lands are preserved in the Plan under a Conservation Forest Lands designation.
 Some agricultural activity in the Seaside Rural area occurs along the Necanicum River Valley, the North Fork Nehalem River Valley, and two areas along the Little North Fork.
-While these areas were previously thought to have low potential for agriculture because of past development that resulted in small parcel sizes, farming does occur in the area on a small- to moderate-scale.
+These While these areas do not have the best were previously thought to have low potential for agriculture because of past development that has occurred resulting resulted in small block parcel sizes, in comparison to other areas of the County.
+Nevertheless, some farming does occur in the area on a small to moderate-scale, such as chicken farming and livestock grazing.
 These activities are considered compatible with rural residential living.

-General policies concerning forestry and agriculture can be found in Goals 3 and 4 of the Countywide comprehensive plan.
+Policies General policies concerning forestry and agriculture can be found in the respective Goals 3 and 4 of the Countywide Element comprehensive plan.